JAndrzGutierrez/JAndrzGutierrez.github.io/README.md

 	1. 3rd party api
 	2. Animations
 	3. Some kind of Game logic
-- Be deployed and accessible online either via Github Pages.
+- Be deployed and accessible online via Github Pages.
 ---

 ## Necessary Deliverables